Minnael/Minnael/README.md

-### Olá!
-Eu me chamo Minnael Campelo 👋
+### Hello!
+My name is Minnael Campelo 👋

-- No momento estou cursando Bacharelado em Ciência e Tecnologia com enfâse em computação 📚
+- I'm currently studying a Bachelor's degree in Science and Technology with an emphasis on computing 📚

-- Possuo curso técnico em mecânica pelo IFRN 🎓
+- I have a technical course in mechanics from IFRN 🎓

-- No momento estou trabalhando bastante com as linguagens C, C++ e python 👨‍💻
+- At the moment I'm working a lot with the languages ​​C, C++ and Python 👨‍💻

-- Gosto bastante de matemática, física, programação e robótica 🔢🤖
+- I really like mathematics, physics, programming and robotics 🔢🤖

 <div>
 <a href="https://github.com/Minnael">